How to write scientific documents

 • past tense in the Related works section: Smith et al. proposed…, Previous works showed that…

-• present tense in the section where you formalize the problem (might be named Problem statement) and the one where you describe your proposal (might be named Our approach): Let $x$ be…, We repeate the following procedure $n$ times…
+• present tense in the section where you formalize the problem (might be named Problem statement) and the one where you describe your proposal (might be named Our approach): Let $x$ be…, We repeat the following procedure $n$ times…

 • past tense and present tense in the Experimental evaluation section, past in the part where you describe what you did, present where you comment the results: We considered four datasets…, We repeated the learning three times…, Figure 3 shows the results of…, We explain this gap in performance with…